Annotation Configuration

 </mapper>

-property allows us to customize the behavior of fields during insertion, making the operation more flexible and tailored to specific requirements while avoiding the tediousness of manually writing SQL fragments.
+This way, the insertStrategy property allows you to customize field behavior during insertion, making insert operations more flexible and tailored to specific requirements, while avoiding the complexity of manually writing SQL fragments.

 updateStrategy